QuadSpinner/Gaea-Docs/source/Guide/4-Concepts/3-Scale.md

 This information is often used by game designers to ensure scale accuracy between the terrain and other elements of the game.

 **Height-Scale Ratio**: Ratio of the Imaginary Cube.
-If you export using Natural or Forced Scale, and need to resize your terrain, you can resize it by this ratio.
+If you export using Raw or Normalized Scale, and need to resize your terrain, you can resize it by this ratio.
 The ratio is simply `height / scale`.